Did you know that three of the most successful entrepreneurs in the world identify as introverts?

 Start a landing pages business

 Alexander Isora started Unicorn Platform, which started as a side hustle and sells landing pages.
-They are now making $2,250 revenue/mo.
+It cost $0 to start the business.
+They are now making $7,165 revenue/mo.

 I was lucky enough to skip the customer development part.
 By building the Unicorn Platform, I was solving my own pain as an ex startup owner.